 In reality, however, an explosion in exponential growth does not always happen, even though the potential is there.
 A reduction in resources, poisons and maybe even the lack of privacy of living in too close quarters with your neighbour prevents this happening.
 But the growth will rise up again.
 There is something else, though, that slows exponential population growth for good.

 The world is not black and white.
-Sometimes, we struggle to make sense of things, and have to admit; things do not always make sense.
+Sometimes, we struggle to make sense of things; things do not always make sense.
 Paradoxes are hard to get the head around.
 Many have argued that natural disasters, wars, natural selection, famine, disease are ways the Earth manages the exploding population.
 (In 1997, 247K more people were born a day than died – today it is higher).
 What science has found is that exponential reproductive growth stops, not when people are killed off, but when a steady-state is reached – when resources are balanced.

 Some countries, such as America and Russia, have almost reached zero population growth (ZPG).
 About the same number of people are born to the number of people who die.
 The link?
 The number of births reduces as the number of people in extreme poverty lowers.
 Equality is key.
 ‘The Spirit Level: Why More Equal Societies Almost Always Do Better’ by Kate Pickett and Richard Wilkinson makes the same argument.
 Surprisingly, (or perhaps not, given these strange times), this book isn’t all that well known.